 Holistic Animal Care Tech Education Requirements

 Animal care techs are committed to providing the best possible healthcare for pets and lab animals, which may include holistic health treatments like massage or acupuncture.
-They may help veterinarians provide this kind of treatment to companion and working animals in animal hospitals, shelters or research facilities.
+They may help veterinarians provide treatment to companion and working animals in animal hospitals, shelters or research facilities.
 Most of these professionals are veterinary technicians or technologists, and require different amounts of postsecondary education.

 A combination of formal degree preparation, state licensing and continuing education training is generally required to pursue a career in holistic animal care.
 Most animal care techs are veterinary technicians or veterinary technologists.
 While each career title requires a different degree, the job duties and licensing requirements are extremely similar.

 Veterinary Technology and Related Degree Programs

 Veterinary technicians must earn an associate's degree in veterinary technology, while veterinary technologists earn a bachelor's degree in veterinary technology or a related field, such as animal health science or laboratory animal science.
 These programs train students to provide standard veterinary care services to animals, such as perform tests, administer medications, assist in surgical procedures and record pertinent health information.
 Associate's and bachelor's degree programs also prepare students to sit for a required state licensing exam.

 Students take classroom and laboratory classes in animal anatomy and physiology, animal nutrition, biology and chemistry.
 Animal-centered anesthesiology, pharmacology and radiology, dentistry, emergency care, critical care and pathology are also covered.
 Students also learn applicable animal care laws and regulations, how to care for animals in a lab setting and how to participate in the operation of a veterinary medical practice.
 Internship or clinical care experiences are required.